-Our kidneys are the organs that are responsible for detoxifying our body by flushing out toxins through our urine.
-Furthermore, among other things, kidneys also balance the levels of sodium, calcium and other important substances in our body.
-However, we need to be aware for signs that things are not as they should be, and in this article we’ll be looking at 8 early signs that could indicate renal insufficiency.
+As we mentioned before, the kidneys are the organs that are responsible for detoxifying our body by flushing out toxins through our urine.
+Furthermore, among other things, kidneys also balance the levels of sodium, calcium, and other important substances in our bodies.

 Our kidneys are located below the rib cage and remove toxins from about 120 to 125 liters of blood per day.
 However, sometimes the body stores too much waste and this prevents the kidneys from performing at their best.